 - Low levels of physical activity.
 Some days, you’re just not going to want to exercise, and that’s fair.
 But getting a little movement in most days, even stretching, helps you sleep.
 You’ve heard the Newton law of motion, including, “a body at rest stays at rest.”
 And that’s true.
 Not engaging in physical activity leaves the body in a sedentary state, which doesn’t allow you to get tired enough for restful sleep.

 - Inconsistency in bedtime routine.
 This is a major issue.
 When it comes to sleep, consistency is crucial.
 Inconsistent sleep and wakeup times might mean you’ve rested too much one day, or are compensating for lack of rest and sleep another day.
 This makes it difficult for the body to catch up and regulate.
+Sometimes, including comfy, luxurious bedding helps incentivize this, and we think our AiryWeight bedding is the perfect option to help.

 - Caffeine.
 Caffeine can also mess with our sleep.
 Some people aren’t as sensitive to it (I feel lucky in that respect!
 I love coffee and caffeinated drinks), but it’s important to be aware of consuming caffeine (or most foods, for that matter) close to your bedtime.